shsui5379/Linguabot/server/docs/database/UserDatabase.md

 ## Exported Functions
 - fetchUser(userId: string): User | null
   - return the associated User if found
-- createUser(userId: string, firstName: string, lastName: string, sourceLanguage: Language, targetLanguages[]: Language): [user: User, alreadyExists: bool]
+- createUser(userId: string, firstName: string, lastName: string, sourceLanguage: Language, targetLanguages[]: Language): [user: User, newlyCreated: bool]
   - attempts to create the user and return it.
-If it already exists, will return the preexiting User and notify via alreadyExists
+If it already exists, will return the preexiting User and notify via newlyCreated = 0

 ## Noteworthy comment
 - Sequelize's native returns an instance of UserDatabase representing a database entry of the User.
 The produced User object will store it as a private member so that the User instance can write to/from the database.